gardenlinux/package-build/README.md

    - Choices: `amd64` (default), `arm64`
 - `--source-only`: Only build source archive
 - `--binary-only`: Only build the binary archives
+- `--leave-artifacts`: creates the sources folder and keeps them in a `package-XYZ/output/run_<date_time>` folder of  local `package-XYZ` folder
+- `--edit`: spawns a gardenlinux/repo-debian-snapshort container with `package-XYZ/output` mounted, quilt installed and configured.

 ## GitHub action build